 Most of us dream of improving our lifestyle and moving to a larger home.
 The problem is that there's sometimes a discrepancy between our hearts and our bank accounts.
-You drive by a home that you fall in love with only to find that it's already sold or that it's more than what you are willing to pay.
+You drive by a home you fall in love with only to find that it's already sold, or it's more than what you are willing to pay.
 Most home Owners get caught in this hit or miss strategy of house hunting when there's a much easier way of going about the process.
-For example, find out if your REALTOR® offers a House-hunting Service, which takes the guesswork away and helps to put you in the home of your dreams.
+For example, find out if your REALTOR® offers a House-hunting Service, which takes the guesswork away and helps put you in the home of your dreams.
 This type of program will cross-match your criteria with ALL available homes on the market and supply you with printed information on an ongoing basis.
 A program like this helps home Owners take off their rose-coloured glasses and, affordably, move into the home of their dreams.

 2. Failing to make necessary improvements

 If you want to get the best price for the home you're selling, there will certainly be things you can do to enhance it in a prospective Buyer's eyes.
 These fix-ups could be inexpensive.
 But even if you do have to make a minor investment, it will often come back to you tenfold in the price you are able to get when you sell.
-It's very important that these improvements be made before you put your home on the market.
-If cash is tight, investigate an equity loan that you can repay on closing.
+It's essential these improvements be made before you put your home on the market.
+If cash is tight, investigate an equity loan you can repay on closing.

 3. Not selling first